andreykobal/news-article-agent/README.md

 ## Architecture

-### Components
+The system consists of the following components:

+1. **Kafka Consumer**: Continuously ingests news article URLs from Kafka
+2. **Article Processor**: Extracts and cleans article content using LLMs
+3. **Vector Database**: Stores article embeddings in Pinecone for similarity search
+4. **GraphQL API**: Provides an interface for querying news articles
+5. **RAG Pipeline**: Uses relevant articles to generate answers to user queries

+## Optimizations

-1. **Data Ingestion**
+1. **Quality Improvements**:
-   - Kafka consumer for real-time article processing
-   - Content extraction using Puppeteer
-   - Text cleaning and structuring with LLM

-2. **Storage**
-   - Vector database (Pinecone) for semantic search
-   - Structured article storage

-3. **Query Processing**
-   - RAG pipeline for context retrieval
+   - Uses GPT-4 Turbo for better answer quality
-   - LLM integration for response generation
+   - Implements structured output for consistent responses
-   - Response streaming for better UX
+   - Includes source attribution for transparency

-### Optimizations

-1. **Quality Improvements**
-   - Hybrid search combining semantic and keyword matching
-   - Context window optimization
-   - Response validation using Zod schemas

-2. **Cost Optimization**
+2. **Cost Optimization**:
-   - Efficient token usage through prompt engineering
+   - Uses text-embedding-3-small for efficient embeddings
-   - Caching frequently accessed articles
+   - Implements caching for frequently accessed articles
-   - Batch processing for article ingestion
+   - Optimizes token usage by cleaning and structuring content

-3. **Latency Optimization**
+3. **Latency Optimization**:
-   - Parallel processing of article extraction
+   - Parallel processing of articles
-   - Response streaming
-   - Vector search optimization
+   - Efficient vector search with Pinecone
+   - Streaming responses for better user experience

 ## Monitoring

-The application integrates with Langfuse for:
+The system integrates with Langfuse for monitoring:
-- Query performance monitoring
+- Query performance
-- Token usage tracking
+- Token usage
-- Response quality metrics
+- Response quality
-- Error tracking
+- Error rates

-## Development
+## Contributing

-- `npm run dev`: Start development server
-- `npm run build`: Build for production
-- `npm run test`: Run tests
-- `npm run lint`: Run linter
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request

 ## License

-MIT
+This project is licensed under the MIT License - see the LICENSE file for details.